Frequently Asked Questions

 What kind of security measures does the school take?

 Our first priority is the safety and well-being our our children, families, faculty, and staff.
 For that reason, we cannot outline our policies or practices online.
 Please speak with the Executive Director, and we can address your questions in person.

 Does my child have to be potty trained to attend River Song?

-No, your child does not need to be out of diapers when he or she attends our Preschool program, but they should be mostly potty-trained to take part in our after care program.
-We work with 2 1/2 – 6 year olds with all levels of development and maturity.
+No, your child does not need to be out of diapers when he or she attends our Preschool program, but they will need to be mostly potty-trained to take part in our after care program.
+We work with 3 – 6 year olds with all levels of development and maturity.
 We walk beside children, parents, and guardians as partners during potty training.
 We do require children wear pull-ups or undies, and we ask that you provide pull-ups, wipes, and extra undies as appropriate.

 Who are the families at River Song?